Julius Dusin Gitom

 Datuk Julius Dusin Gitom (born 14 October 1957) is a Malaysian prelate of the Roman Catholic Church who has been serving as the first bishop of the Diocese of Sandakan since 2007.

 Early life and education

-Julius Dusin Gitom was born on 14 October 1957 at Kampung Lokos, Tamparuli, Tuaran, a village on the foothills of Mount Kinabalu located on the tripoint border of Tuaran, Kota Belud as well as Ranau districts of Sabah's northern West Coast Division to a Kadazan-Dusun family of Lotud descent (jurisdictionally, his birth village remains under Tuaran district administration, but ecclesiastically administered under the pastoral care of St. Pius X Parish, Bundu Tuhan, Ranau, which is in turn a parish under the North West Coast Division deanery of the Archdiocese of Kota Kinabalu).
+Julius Dusin Gitom was born on 14 October 1957 at Kampung Lokos, Kiulu, Tamparuli, Tuaran, a village on the foothills of Mount Kinabalu located on the tripoint border of Tuaran, Kota Belud as well as Ranau districts of Sabah's northern West Coast Division to a Roman Catholic Kadazan-Dusun family (jurisdictionally, his birth village remains under Tuaran district administration, but ecclesiastically administered under the pastoral care of St. Pius X Parish, Bundu Tuhan, Ranau, which is in turn a parish under the North West Coast Division deanery of the Archdiocese of Kota Kinabalu).

 He attended school from the age of 5 in 1962 until finishing his Sijil Pelajaran Malaysia in 1975 and then worked for two years as a laboratory assistant for Tobishima Construction prior to joining the priesthood.